Avunculate: Cultures with a formal avunculate

 According to the Kazakh common law, the avunculate nephews could take anything from the relatives of the mother up to three times.
 In the Kyrgyz past a nephew, at a feast at his maternal uncle or grandfather, could take any horse from their herd or any delicacy.

 In the Southwest United States, the Apache tribe practices a form of this, where the uncle is responsible for teaching the children social values and proper behavior while inheritance and ancestry is reckoned through the mother's family alone.
 Modern day influences have somewhat but not completely erased this tradition.

 The Chamorros of the Mariana Islands and the Taíno of Turks and Caicos Islands are examples of societies that have practiced avunculocal residence.

 Anthropology research

 Research on the avunculate in the early 20th century focused on the association between the avunculate and patrilineal/matrilineal societies.
 Franz Boas categorized various avunculate arrangements based on the location of residence in 1922.
 Henri Alexandre Juno made the claim that the avunculate in the Tsonga indicated that society had previously been matrilineal.
 Alfred Radcliffe-Brown identified the Tsonga (BaThonga) of Mozambique, the Tongans of the Pacific, and the Nama of Namibia as avunculate societies as early as 1924.
 He also expanded the concept to incorporate other family relationships.

 Later research moved beyond the issue of matrilinealism.
-Claude Lévi-Strauss incorporating the avunculate into his "atom of kinship".
+Claude Lévi-Strauss incorporated the avunculate into his "atom of kinship".
 Jan N. Bremmer argued based on a survey of the Indo-European peoples that the avunculate is explained by the principle of education outside the (extended) family, and does not indicate matrilinealism.